zamazan4ik/awesome-pgo/README.md

 * Add more information about caveats of each method: PGO, AutoFDO, Bolt, Propeller, more advanced techniques
 * Add more info about LTO and PGO state for packages in different Linux distros
 * Add links to the existing projects how PGO is integrated into them
+* For some reason, ClickHouse does not show performance improvements from PGO.
+Continue investigating the issue